yangboz/verdant-octo-woof/README.md

 1.Get the required dependencies by using Maven.

-2.Create the mapper component.
+##2.Create the mapper component.

-3.Create the reducer component.
+##3.Create the reducer component.

-4.Configure the application context.
+##4.Configure the application context.

-5.Load the application context when the application starts.
+##5.Load the application context when the application starts.

-6.SwaggerUI RESTful it.
+##6.SwaggerUI RESTful controllers.

-7.Image processing using OpenCV on Hadoop:
+##7.Image processing using OpenCV on Hadoop:

 http://dinesh-malav.blogspot.com/2015/05/image-processing-using-opencv-on-hadoop.html